 The EU is developing a set of regulatory reporting requirements that all EU funds with a sustainability objective have to comply with.
 Beyond these reporting requirements that are still being finalized, investors globally are looking to the framework to support their approach to sustainable investing and to report on the funds’ impact, regardless of where these funds may be situated.

-Learn more about how our Sustainalytics’ EU Taxonomy Solution, which provides investors with granular information on companies’ alignment to the EU Taxonomy’s Climate Change Mitigation and Climate Change Adaptation objectives.
+Learn more about our Sustainalytics’ EU Taxonomy Solution, which provides investors with granular information on companies’ alignment to the EU Taxonomy’s Climate Change Mitigation and Climate Change Adaptation objectives.

 An Overview of the EU Taxonomy

 One of the cornerstones of the EU Sustainable Finance Action Plan is to bring clarity to the market regarding which economic activities can be considered sustainable with the aim of encouraging sustainable investing and preventing greenwashing.
 The EU Taxonomy is an ambitious attempt to define these activities and the related technical standards for six environmental objectives (see diagram).

 Sustainalytics’ EU Taxonomy Solution assesses companies’ alignment to the Climate Change Mitigation and Climate Change Adaptation objectives, supplementing reported data with sophisticated estimation and proxy approaches to give a holistic picture of a company’s overall alignment where reporting is limited.
 It will evolve to cover changes in the regulatory requirements as well as the additional environmental objectives.

 Key Features and Benefits